 Pivot to new economy assets

-Investors have traditionally associated industrial REITs with logistics, warehouse facilities and industrial buildings.
-But these days, they are pivoting into more specialised “new economy” assets like business parks, logistics, data centres – assets that are well positioned for a post-COVID world.
+Investors have traditionally associated industrial REITs with warehouse facilities and industrial buildings.
+But these days, they are pivoting into more specialised new economy assets like business parks, modernised logistics spaces, and data centers.
+Such assets grew in demand during the pandemic.

 More data centre plays within industrial REITs

-Keppel DC Reit, Asia’s first pure-play data centre REIT, already has 19 data centre properties located across eight countries, with some S$3 billion in assets under management.
+Keppel DC REIT, Asia’s first pure-play data centre REIT, acquired two data centres in London this year and made its first data centre acquisition in Guangdong, China.
+It now has 21 data centres across nine countries, with some S$3.5 billion in assets under management.